 Years 11 & 12

-From 2013, St Peter’s Girls will offer two pathways in Years 11 and 12 to prepare students for tertiary education and life beyond school.
+St Peter’s Girls’ School offers two pathways in Years 11 and 12 to prepare students for tertiary education and life beyond school.
 Students can nominate to undertake the the South Australian Certificate of Education (SACE) or the International Baccalaureate (IB) Diploma.

 SACE & IB Comparative Chart & FAQs